 Earlier this year I sold a La Crescenta home.
 We had it staged, held it open and it quickly sold for well above asking price.
 The buyer’s real estate agent will remain nameless.
 Attention home buyers: your choice of real estate agent can cost you during inspection negotiations and impact your odds of success in a multiple offer situation.

 In this particular instance, I admit I was fooled.
 The buyer’s real estate agent accompanied his client to the open house, introduced himself and his clients to me.
 He wrote the highest priced offer, his buyer’s had a large down payment, and the prequalification letter was written by a local well respected lender.
 But, his was the only offer that did not include a letter from the buyer to the seller.

 I called him, he was responsive; I asked questions and I told him we would issue a counter to his clients and only his clients if he they would agree to waive the appraisal contingency.
-I issued the counter offer that afternoon and he assured me that he would have it signed that night.
+The counter offer was sent that afternoon and he assured me that he would have it signed that night.
 When I woke the next morning, I was very surprised that I didn’t have the signed counter offer in my emails.
-I emailed him; I called him (went straight to voice mail).
-I finally contacted his manager and informed him I was rescinding the counter offer and we were going with another buyer.
+I emailed him, I called him (went straight to voice mail).
+Finally, I contacted his manager and informed him I was rescinding the counter offer and we were going with another buyer.

 Come to find out, the buyer’s agent was out of town, which in today’s world means nothing.
-If you are working with a Realtor® make sure they have someone, an assistant at least and preferably a licensed partner or colleague who backs them up while they are out of the office.
+Make sure your Realtor has someone as back up.
+An assistant at least and preferably a licensed partner or colleague who backs them up while they are out of the office.
 I don’t care what your slacker real estate agent is kicking back to you; it’s not worth it, if you are serious about buying a home.
 They will end up costing you every step of the way.